English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 because of the danger of flying balls causing harm to the public and breaking

-windows from churches and houses.
+windows in churches and houses.
 Crosseurs yet play in-town, be it only during

 carnival.
 In many villages and cities in the crosse region, players from all